SercoSPA/CLEOPE/readme.md

 CLEOPE is an interactive web-based platform of EO products discovery, manipulation and visualisation via Jupyter Notebooks providing users with an integrated development environment where to create their own applications on the Cloud.

-As an added value, CLEOPE offers a collection of pre-installed libraries and template notebooks supported by a [Python 3](https://www.python.org/) kernel to enhance the first-time user experience with the ONDA data offer.
+As an added value, CLEOPE offers a collection of pre-installed libraries and template notebooks supported by a [Python 3](https://www.python.org/) kernel to enhance the first-time user experience with the ONDA data offer. <br>
 The CLEOPE Jupyter Notebooks provide an interactive way to guide users in performing a series of operations on the products hosted on ONDA, such as:
 - operations like accessing and ordering data by using the ONDA APIs
 - advanced operations like the production of new visual results based on the Copernicus products metadata extraction

 👉 The CLEOPE Free service is available to all ONDA registered users upon request.
-[Register to the ONDA User Portal](https://onda-dias.eu/userportal/self-registration), [Contact Us](https://www.onda-dias.eu/cms/contact-us/) for activation and enjoy your experience **ON DA**ta!
+[Register to the ONDA User Portal](https://onda-dias.eu/userportal/self-registration) and [Contact Us](https://www.onda-dias.eu/cms/contact-us/) for activation to enjoy your experience **ON DA**ta!

 # Table of Contents
 1. [The Workspace](#workspace)